rbiddulph/pixel-assignment/README.md

 Gradle 8.12.3

-Android 36 SDK
+Android 36 SDK (minimum of SDK 29 - Android 10 (~88% of market))

 Functionality
 -------------

-The app uses a service to combine user data from 2 sources - remote StackOverlow API and local storage
+The app uses a service to combine user data from 2 sources - remote StackOverflow API and local storage

 This service is fed into MainViewModel which services the Compose UI view and handles state.